jpsteege/christmas_tree/README.md

    `ipython kernel install --name 'Python 3 (Conda)' --user`

 ### Download the code
-4. Download the code of this repository.
+5. Download the code of this repository.
 In the upper right corner of this screen, click on the green 'Code'-button and then select 'Download ZIP'. <br>
    Once downloaded, extract the ZIP-file

+### Start up
+6. Open a code editor instance in the just downloaded folder.
+You can achieve this on 2 ways:

+   Method A:
-5. Find the system path of the just downloaded folder, which you can find using Windows Explorer or Mac Finder.
+      1. Find the system path of the just downloaded folder, which you can find using Windows Explorer or Mac Finder. <br>
-6. In the text editor go to the folder you just downloaded.
+      2. In the text editor go to the folder you just downloaded.
 This can be done by typing the following command: <br>
       `cd '<path>'` <br>
       You know should notice that the path you just entered is visible in the code editor

-### Start up
+   Method B:
+      1. Go to the folder and click with the right mouse button.
+Select 'Open PowerShell here' (Windows) or 'Open terminal here' (Mac)

-7. Now start Jupyter using the following command: <br>
+8. Now start Jupyter using the following command: <br>
    `jupyter lab` <br>
    A browser link becomes visible, which you can open.
-8. Open the notebook (file that ends with .ipynb).
+9. Open the notebook (file that ends with .ipynb).
 You now can see and run the code cells.